emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Daemonspawn Abilities:__
 * __General Abilities:__
-  * __Fix Your Eyes on Me:__ Conversation spell.
+  * __Fix Your Eyes on Me:__ _(Cost 1)_ Conversation spell.
 If the person you are talking with fails an inner fire saving throw against your spell power, the world goes black for them except for you.
 Make charisma and intimidation checks with advantage for the remainder of the conversation.
   * __True Sight:__ You are able to see invisible entities.
   * __Sleepless:__ Your can rest without sleeping for one day, allowing you to keep watch long into the night.
   * __Incombustible:__ You take half damage from heat and fire.
 * __Combat Abilities:__
-  * __Sacrificial Rite:__ At the cost of your level in health (minimum 1), make a second action during combat.
+  * __Sacrificial Rite:__ At the cost of half your level in health (minimum 1, round down), make a second action during combat.